Up to 50% off sofas & mattresses — limited‑time deals.

 Does Rowe offer slipcovered sofas?

 Yes.
-Lilah Slipcovered is one example of a Rowe slipcovered model.
-Keep in mind that washability depends on selecting a washable fabric and following the care guidance for that fabric.
+Lilah Slipcovered is one example.
+Keep in mind that washability depends on the fabric you choose and the care guidance attached to that fabric.

 Are Rowe sofas good for small rooms?

 Some are.
-Leo felt the most space-friendly because it has a shallower seat depth.
-Maddox, by contrast, is deep and reads larger in a tight layout.
+Leo felt the most space-friendly in our testing because its seat depth stays shallower.
+Maddox, by contrast, reads much larger in a tight room.

 Do Rowe sofas require assembly?

-Most of the setup is straightforward, but the exact steps depend on delivery and whether you are receiving a sofa or sectional pieces.
-In our tests, setup was not difficult, but you should still measure doorways and plan your path into the room.
+Setup is usually straightforward, but the exact process depends on delivery and whether you are receiving a sofa or sectional pieces.
+In our testing, setup was not difficult, but measuring doorways and planning the path into the room still matters.

 How do Rowe cushions hold up?

-Cloud Down cushions stayed comfortable in our testing, but they are not "set it and forget it."
-Expect to fluff and reshape to keep the cushions looking even over time.
+Cloud Down cushions stayed comfortable in our testing, but they are not set-and-forget cushions.
+Expect to fluff and reshape them if you want the sofa to keep looking even.

 Which Rowe sofa is the best overall?

-For most people, Madeline is the easiest all-arounder because it balances depth, comfort, and styling.
-If your priority is a deep lounge feel, Maddox is the better match.
-If you want the most practical day-to-day exterior, Lilah Slipcovered stands out.
+For most people, Madeline is the easiest all-around pick because it balances depth, comfort, and styling.
+If your priority is deep lounging, Maddox is the stronger match.
+If you care most about everyday practicality, Lilah Slipcovered stands out.

 Is the Rowe sofa worth the price?